danbaciu/styleguide-checklist/README.md

 - Video tutorials
 - Written guides and visual examples

-#### Common pages
+## Pages
+Common pages.
+Some of these might be more appropriate as sections on a page depending on your particular content.

+- [ ] Home
+- [ ] About
+- [ ] Contact
-- Landing
+- [ ] Help

-- Error pages
+### Error pages
-  - 404
+- [ ] 404
-  - 500
+- [ ] 500
-  - 503
+- [ ] 503
-- Help

 #### Further Reading

-Grid systems
+- Grid systems
-A Pattern Language
+- A Pattern Language
-Strunk and White elements of style
+- Strunk and White elements of style
-Elements of Typography Style
+- Elements of Typography Style
-AMA Manual of Style: http://www.amamanualofstyle.com ALA Standards Manual
+- AMA Manual of Style: http://www.amamanualofstyle.com
+- ALA Standards Manual
-Chicago Manual of Style
+- Chicago Manual of Style